cubzh/diamond-pit/README.md

 ## Run your own version

-## Make changes on the game

-To create your own version:

 1. Fork this repository
+2. Your version of the game is now accessible at https://app.cu.bzh/?script=github.com/<username>/<repo>:<commithash>
-2. Update the image URL in the README
+3. Update the "Play" button URL in the README (replace with URL of your fork)
+4. Visit your Github repository page and click "Play"

+## Make changes on the game client

-3. Make desired changes in `world.lua`
+1. Make desired changes in `world.lua`
-4. Push your changes and access your version at:
+2. Push your changes and access your version at:
    ```
    https://app.cu.bzh/?script=github.com/<username>/<repo>:<commithash>
    ```